broelstaerk/compose-collection/redis-single-node/README.md

 ```
-docker stack deploy --compose-file redis-in-mem-compose.yaml redis-in-mem
+docker compose -f redis-in-mem-compose.yaml up -d
 ```

-## redis-persistence-compose.yaml
+## redis-persistent-compose.yaml
-redis-persistence-compose.yaml contans a single redis node with disk persistence.
+redis-persistent-compose.yaml contans a single redis node with disk persistence.
 To use this, you will need create a local volume called "redis-volume" which will be mounted in the container.
 Data stored in this configuration will survive restarts of the container and your local computer.

 ### 1. Create volume
 You only need to do this once.
 The volume will stay there until you chose to remove it.